 Cognitive Pistol w/ Tactical Anatomy (Two-Day)

-This course emphasizes thinking with the pistol and is intended for advanced shooters.
+This course emphasizes thinking with the pistol and is intended for intermediate to advanced shooters.
 The course will feature a series of drills of increasing complexity that will make the shooter think while running the pistol.
 The goal is to place the shooter under as much “cognitive load” as they can stand.
 A major teaching tool in this process is the use of tactical anatomy.

 Tactical anatomy teaches the shooter how to place the most effective fight stopping hits under the reality of three-dimensional targets.
 Much of the class will feature anatomically correct, three-dimensional targets that must be engaged correctly and under realistic time limits.
 This class is not intended to be the end of a student’s study in this area.
 Rather, the class’s intent is to provide a “road map” for future practice and development in this area.